gridgain/yardstick/README.md

 You can copy and paste this snippet into your Maven POM file.
 Make sure to replace version with the one you need.

-Copy and paste one more code snippet to add the scripts that run Yardstick benchmarks to your project:
+Yardstick is shipped with scripts that run servers and drivers, these scripts can be used for your benchmarks.
+In order to have them just unzip `yardstick-resources.zip` maven artifact.
+Also this can be done by copying and pasting the following code snippet to the POM file:

 ```xml
 <build>